-- If an organisation needs an exemption with or without limited duration and can provide the same level of safety, the organisation has to provide FOCA with: - A written application; - A full description of the exemption; - The proposed revision/amendment or temporary amendment of the manual system reflecting the exemption; and - A documented assessment including risk-assessment, demonstrating that Regulation (EU) 2018/1139 and its Implementing Rules are met. - FOCA may prescribe conditions under which the organisation may operate during the exemption; - The organisation must not implement an exemption without having received the formal approval; - Formal approval will be granted on specific documentation issued by FOCA and effective only after the organisation has received respective documentation. - Approved exemptions are to be stated in the management system documentation. - They shall be listed in the temporary revision record referencing - Legal Reference; - Short description; - Date of Approval: and - o a reference to the evidence and documentation of the exemption.
+- A Flexibility Provision is an exemption from (EU) 2018/1139 (Basic Regulation) and its Implementing Rules. - If an organisation needs an exemption with or without limited duration and can provide the same level of safety, the organisation has to provide FOCA with: - A written application; - A full description of the exemption; - The proposed revision/amendment or temporary amendment of the manual system reflecting the exemption; and - A documented assessment including risk-assessment, demonstrating that Regulation (EU) 2018/1139 and its Implementing Rules are met. - FOCA may prescribe conditions under which the organisation may operate during the exemption; - The organisation must not implement an exemption without having received the formal approval; - Formal approval will be granted on specific documentation issued by FOCA and effective only after the organisation has received respective documentation. - Approved exemptions are to be stated in the management system documentation. - They shall be listed in the temporary revision record referencing - Legal Reference; - Short description; - o Date of Approval: and - o a reference to the evidence and documentation of the exemption.